PDAL/PDAL/doc/stages/readers.ept.rst

     The resulting resolution may not be exactly this value: the minimum possible resolution that is at *least* as precise as the requested resolution will be selected.
 Therefore the result may be a bit more precise than requested.

 addons
     A mapping of assignments of the form ``DimensionName: AddonPath``, which assigns dimensions from the specified paths to the named dimensions.
-These addon dimensions are created by the :ref:`writers.ept_addon`_.
+These addon dimensions are created by the :ref:`writers.ept_addon <EPT addon writer>`_.
 If the dimension names already exist in the EPT `Schema`_ for the given resource, then their values will be overwritten with those from the appropriate addon.

     Addons may used to override well-known :ref:`dimensions`_.
 For example, an addon assignment of ``"Classification": "~/addons/autzen/MyGroundDimension/"`` will override an existing EPT ``Classification`` dimension with the custom dimension.